Published: August 17, 2005

 What are some advantages and disadvantages of banking online?

 Online banking can have drawbacks, however.
-At Internet-only institutions, deposits must be made by mail.
-Although many online banks waive a few ATM fees each month, you can't avoid a charge by the owner of the ATM, unless you seek out banks that do not charge this fee.
+At Internet-only institutions, cash and check deposits must be made by mail.
+Although many online banks waive a few ATM fees each month, you can't avoid a charge by the owner of the ATM, unless you seek out ATMs that do not charge this fee.
 And, if something goes wrong with your account, you can't go into the branch to settle your problem in person.

 What is online bill payment?

-Online bill payment is a service offered by banks that allows you to pay your bills by entering the names of companies you owe money to, your account numbers and the amount you'd like to pay.
+Online bill payment is a service offered by financial institutions that allows you to pay your bills by entering the names of companies you owe money to, your account numbers and the amount you'd like to pay.
 You can program the service to pay certain bills automatically every month or enter specific amounts each time the bills are due.
-There is usually a fee for the service, but some banks waive the fee when you meet minimum balance requirements.
-The money earmarked for bill payments is deducted from your checking account on the day you specify.
+There is usually a fee for the service, but some banks waive the fee when you meet minimum balance or direct deposit requirements.
+The money earmarked for bill payments is deducted from your checking account on the day you specify the bill to be paid.

 What should I know about using online bill payment?

 The most important thing to know about online bill payment is that not all creditors can accept money electronically.
-If you arrange to pay a bill to a creditor who cannot accept electronic payments, the bank will send a check instead - this can take quite a bit longer to get there than an automatic payment would.
-You can call your creditors to ask, or you can perform this experiment: The first time you use online bill payment for a new creditor, send your payment at least 10 days in advance.
-Then check the next bill that arrives - if the payment was posted 1-3 days after you made the payment, the company can accept electronic payments.
+If you arrange to pay a bill to a creditor who cannot accept electronic payments, the bank will send a check instead—this can take quite a bit longer to get there than an automatic payment would.
+You can call your creditors to ask if they accept electronic payments, or you can perform this experiment: The first time you use online bill payment for a new creditor, schedule your payment at least 10 days in advance.
+Then check the next bill that arrives—if the payment was posted 1-3 days after you made the payment, the company can accept electronic payments.
 If the payment took a week or longer to post, you'll know that payment was made by check.
 With this knowledge, you can adjust your payment schedule accordingly.

 ATM and Debit Cards